DuckStation Settings for Gran Turismo 2 (PS1 Emulator)

 Renderer | Direct3D 11 | Default choice and is the fastest. |

-Renderer | Direct3D 12 | Trying this in 2025 on my GTX1060 (driver 450-ish) and it works. |
+Renderer | Direct3D 12 | Tried this in 2025 on my GTX1060 (driver 450-ish) and it worked but was ~5% slower. |

-Renderer | OpenGL | About 10% slower but frame timings and latency feel better. |
+Renderer | OpenGL | About 10% slower.
+Frame timings and latency felt better. |

 Adapter | NVIDIA GeForce GTX 1060 | Make sure to select your actual GPU and not the CPU or APU graphics package. |